 One of the places to visit in this city for us was Nehru Zoo Hyderabad.

-Zoo is something that most large cities in India have.
+The zoo is something that most large cities in India have.
 But are somehow slotted as a place where only school children go as part of school excursions.
 Sure, you visit a Zoo and you have to make your way through the long lines of young ones in their school uniforms that are their only identity at the moment.
 School teachers work hard to keep them in lines, ensuring they do not talk to each other, and making sure that students walk in straight lines through the designated area.
-Stopping and admiring is not at all required and questions are well handled by saying listen to your teacher when she is teaching you.
+Stopping and admiring are not at all required and questions are well handled by saying listen to your teacher when she is teaching you.

 Nehru Zoological Park – Places to visit in Hyderabad